Making a Standalone Binary

 To define an entry point, we need to understand the linker.

-The linker is a program that is responsible to structure our code into segments, define entry point, define the output format, and also link other code to our program.
+The linker is a program that is responsible for structuring our code into segments, setting the entry point, defining the output format, and also linking other code to our program.
 This configuration is controlled by a linker script.
-For example, a very simple linker script may look like this
+For example, a very simple linker script may look like this:

 OUTPUT_FORMAT(binary)